dotaheor/unify-Go-builtin-and-custom-generics/README.md

 than a generic implementation can actually support.
 This is because some supported types might not be tested fully or other reasons.

+### The `export` keyword can be removed from this proposal

+In fact, the `export` keyword is also not very essential.
+We can comply with the current Go conventions.
+If a `gen` only exports one `type` or `func` element, then there can only be exactly one type or function which is declared as exported (first letter is upper case) in the `gen` body.
+If a `gen` exports an `import`, then there can be multiple elements declared as exported.

 ### Remaining problems

 The above efforts don't unify the `new` and `make` builtin generic functions well.